 The chonta tree lasts at least one or two years to grow up until reaching heights of 6 to 9 meters.
 It has distinguishing spines all along its bark, making virtually impossible the task of harvesting its fruit.
 For this reason, most chonta trees are torn down.

 Once the local harvesters have taken the fruit from the tree, they cut it and extract a kind of palmetto that comes used in some typical Amazon dishes.
 This is the time when the black beetle comes and deposits its eggs in the torn-down remains of the tree.
 The eggs turn into larvae, and grow until they are thick and have a size of XX centimeters approximately.

 Local people take them two months later from the tree to the place where they will be consumed: they can be eaten raw, fried or as skewers, which is the tastiest way.
 People who have tried them say they are not repulsive, but it will exclusively depend on how each one feels about eating them.

 The most important thing is that you feel comfortable with the offers we have in the Amazon for you.
-Kapawi wants you to taste every single dish for you to feel the warmth of our openness in the middle of the jungle!
+Achuar Lodge wants you to taste every single dish for you to feel the warmth of our openness in the middle of the Amazon!